joshuaoas/next-api-and-static-features-Tailwind/README.md

 ## Getting Started

-This is a simple repo demonstrating Static bbuilding features with Next  using Matlock data
+This is a simple repo demonstrating Static building features with Next and Tailwind using Matlock data

 First, run the development server: